 How do I complete and submit my task?
 Complete the tasks on paper/handwritten or digitally, and bring a copy, either paper or electronically, to your enrolment appointment.
 Also, bring this along to your first lesson in September.
 If you didn't attend the Taster Day, don't worry.
 It isn't essential for completing this work, but please ensure that you have completed this bridging work.
-Introduction to your Bridging Task In preparation for A Level Economics at Franklin, the following task will introduce you to the market structures.
-In terms of market structure, the dominance of the 'big three firms' is strong evidence that the cinema industry is oligopolistic , with a three-firm concentration ratio of 64.9%, with Cineworld on 23%, Odeon on 21.9% and Vue with 20% (2019).
-Task details Research how Odeon remains competitive in this industry.
-You may want to consider Odeon Luxe, 4D screens, seating, brand loyalty, pricing, IMAX, food and beverage, advertising, location and the challenges they face.
+Introduction to your Bridging Task In preparation for A Level Economics at Franklin, the following task will introduce you to market structures.
+In terms of market structure, the dominance of the 'big three firms' is strong evidence that the cinema industry is oligopolistic , with a three-firm concentration ratio of 66.9%, with Cineworld on 25%, Odeon on 21.9% and Vue with 20% (2024).
+Task details Research how Everyman cinema remains competitive in this industry.
+You may want to consider features such as, 4D screens, seating, brand loyalty, pricing, food and beverage, advertising, location and the challenges they face.
+To enhance your writing, try to incorporate terminology relating to market structures, in particular oligopolies.
 Please ensure that your work is no more than 2 sides of A4, contains references and a final summary of your main points.
-Resources to help you with the Bridging Task Industry Profile: UK Cinema Industry Economics tutor2u Economy - BBC News EconplusDal Videos Market Structures (Revision Quizlet Activity) Reference Library Economics tutor2u Extension Tasks
+Resources to help you with the Bridging Task Industry Profile: UK Cinema Industry Economics tutor2u Economy - BBC News EconplusDal Videos Market Structures (Revision Quizlet Activity) Reference Library Economics tutor2u

-Extension Tasks to If you have completed the above to the best of your ability, feel free to try this extension task (this is optional): stretch and challenge you Research the distinction between free market, mixed and command economies with reference to Adam Smith, Friedrich Hayek and Karl Marx Complete the following activities to support your research; Adam Smith, Karl Marx and Friedrich Hayek on Economic Systems Reference Library Economics tutor2u Massive Open Online You might enrol and complete the following to push you a little further (this is optional): Courses Politics Philosophy Economics University Taster Springpod Springpod (MOOCs)
+Everyman Cinemas reports revenue jump as it eyes blockbuster winter line- up of Gladiator II and Paddington in Peru - Business Live Extension Tasks Extension Tasks Extension Tasks to stretch and challenge you If you have completed the above to the best of your ability, feel free to try this extension task ( this is optional ): Research the distinction between free market, mixed and command economies with reference to Adam Smith, Friedrich Hayek and Karl Marx Complete the following activities to support your research; Adam Smith, Karl Marx and Friedrich Hayek on Economic Systems Reference Library Economics tutor2u Massive Open Online Courses (MOOCs) You might enrol and complete the following to push you a little further (this is optional): Politics Philosophy Economics University Taster Springpod Springpod